Saturday, November 21, 2015

 Defect

-A defect is a type of nonconformity.
-It occurs when a product or service fails to meet specified or intended use requirements.
+Defect A defect is a type of nonconformity.
+It occurs when a product or service fails to meet specified or intended use requirement...

 Data

-The term data is defined as any facts about an object.
+Data The term data is defined as any facts about an object...

 Customer satisfaction

-Customer satisfaction is a perception.
+Customer satisfaction Customer satisfaction is a perception.
 It's also a question of degree.
 It can vary from high satisfaction to low satisfaction.
 If customers believe that you've met their requirements, they experience high satisfaction.
 If they believe that you've not met their requirements, they experience low satisfaction.
 Since satisfaction is a perception, customers may not be satisfied even though you’ve met all contractual requirements.
 Just because you haven’t received any complaints doesn’t mean that customers are satisfied.
-There are many ways to monitor and measure customer satisfaction.
-You can use customer satisfaction and opinion surveys; you can collect product quality data (post delivery), track warranty claims, examine dealer reports, study customer compliments and criticisms, and analyze lost business opportunities.
+There...

 Customer

-A customer is anyone who receives products or services (outputs) from a supplier.
+Customer A customer is anyone who receives products or services (outputs) from a supplier.
 Customers can be either people or organizations and can be either external or internal to the supplier organization.
-Examples of customers include clients, consumers, users, guests, patients, purchasers, and beneficiaries.
+Examples of customers include clients, consumers, users, guests, patients, purchasers, and beneficiaries...